jgeraigery/SpotlightHelp/pages/ConnectReplication/replication_alarm_publicationfailure.md

 ---

-## When this alarm occurs:

-Look at the Publication grid on the Publications page of the Activity drilldown to see which publication failed.
+When this alarm occurs, look at the Publication grid on the Publications page of the Activity drilldown to see which publication failed.

 Look at the history of the agent involved.
 To do this: